fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 ![Create Variable Template](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Create_Variable_Template.PNG)

-To create a Variable Template, click on the Create Variable Template button and fill in the fields:
+To create a Variable Template, click on the _Create Variable Template_ button and fill in the fields:

 **Name**

-As most of our Variable Templates are based on Darwin Core Terms, it would be great, if you could search for a suitable name/term in the [Darwin Core Quick Reference Guide](https://dwc.tdwg.org/terms/).
+As most of our Variable Templates are based on Darwin Core Terms, it would be great, if you could search for a suitable name/term in the [Darwin Core Quick Reference Guide](https://dwc.tdwg.org/terms/) first.

 Otherwise ...